aesher9o1/kafka-elastic-boilerplate/README.md

 > Zookeeper keeps track of status of the Kafka cluster nodes and it also keeps track of Kafka topics, partitions etc.

+## Confluent Broker

+> Each Kafka Broker has a unique ID (number).
+Kafka Brokers contain topic log partitions.
+Connecting to one broker bootstraps a client to the entire Kafka cluster.

 | Environment Variable                           | Objective                                                                 | Set                                                      |
 | ---------------------------------------------- | ------------------------------------------------------------------------- | -------------------------------------------------------- |
 | KAFKA_BROKER_ID                                | -                                                                         | 1                                                        |